 I’ve finally assembled all my notes and pictures from my Boulder Mountain to Moab Hike from this past May.
-It was an exciting trek, so I’ve split it into four parts to capture much of the detail from the 18-day, 283-mile trip.
-Each part includes its own extended photo gallery as well as a map for that section with key points of interest.
-And as usual, there’s also my video overview of the hike for those who prefer to watch their trip reports!
+It was an exciting trek, so I’ve split it into four parts to capture much of the detail from the 18-day, 283-mile trip giving each section its own extended photo gallery.

 FLASHBACK — May 2012: